Rosuav/StilleBot/commands/addcmd.md

-{uptime} | Number of seconds the stream has been online {uptime_hms} | Time the stream has been online in hh:mm:ss format {uptime_english} | Time the stream has been online in words
+{uptime} | Number of seconds the stream has been online {uptime_hms} | Time the stream has been online in hh:mm:ss format {uptime_english} | Time the stream has been online in words {track} | Name of the audio file that's just started

 Editing these special commands can also be done via the bot's web browser